You qualify for hospice if:

-- You are eligible for Medicare Part A (Hospital Insurance); and
+- You are eligible for Medicare Part A (Hospital Insurance) or Medicaid

-- Your doctor and the hospice medical director certify that you are terminally ill and probably have less than six months to live; and
+- Your doctor and the hospice medical director certify that you are terminally ill and probably have less than six months to live

-- You sign a statement choosing hospice care instead of routine Medicare covered benefits for your terminal illness*; and
+- You sign a statement choosing hospice care instead of routine Medicare covered benefits for your terminal illness*

 * Medicare will still pay for covered benefits for any health problems that are not related to your terminal illness.
 For more detail view the Medicare Hospice Benefit Brochure.